IdanVaxman1/CTF-writeups/soc-investigation/investigating-with-splunk/splunk-investigation.md

 ```

-The search returned **79 events** related to the malicious PowerShell execution.
+Within the investigation time range, the search returned 79 PowerShell events.

 One of the PowerShell commands contained: